raspberrypilearning/fart-detector/README.md

 ## Lesson outcomes

 - To have built and programmed a working fart detector
+- To have made a rudimentary DAC (digital to analogue converter)
 - Gained experience in Python programming
 - Gained experience using the Raspberry Pi GPIO pins